aerosec/jetset_fuzzer/README.md

 To regulate this, recompile with the VALIDATING_AFL flag; this will disable all the afl-specific instrumentation, though it will still include the call to `afl_maybe_log` in `cpu-exec.c` (though now it doesn't do anything, you can modify this function so it does extra work even when the rest of the fuzzing is disabled).

-Fuzzed input will be read from a file called `./stdin` and stderr will be written to a file called `./stderr` in the current directory.
-This is because the stdin/stderr fds are closed in some setups, but you can most likely change these beck to `/proc/self/stdin` and `stderr` respectively.
+Fuzzed input will be read from a file called `./stdin`, stdout, stderr will be written to files `./stdout`, `./stderr`, respectively.
+This was done for input processing, but you can change it back by modifying `hw/misc/fuzz_read.h`.

 The command to compile is now